keb/keb.now.sh/content/reviews.md

 [← backlog](/backlog)

+## Tactics Ogre: Let Us Cling Together (Classic Review)
+  * **5/5** - The gold standard of tactical role-playing games, and the Matsuno/Sakamoto/Yoshida trifecta in full force -- masterclass art direction, music, and combat design.
+Branching story paths and multiple endings that are radically different, where team composition and story choices have real and dire consequences.
+PSP remake highly recommended.

-## Super Mario World 2: Yoshi's Island
+## Super Mario World 2: Yoshi's Island (Classic Review)
   * **5/5** - About as perfect as 2D platformers get, with arguably the best level design seen in a Nintendo game.
 Everything here is Miyamoto/Tezuka/Kondo at their absolute peak.
 Plain masterpiece.

 ## Hagane: The Final Conflict